billmdevs/gene-code/README.md

 # gene-code

-Code for the research work on the *Predictive Analysis and Modeling of Disease Classes using Genetic Data.*
+Code and content for the research work on the *Predictive Analysis and Modeling of Disease Classes using Genetic Data.*

 **_Abstract_** ​: